Varials

 Varials is an American metalcore band from Philadelphia, Pennsylvania, formed in October 2013.
-The band currently consists of lead vocalist Mitchell Rogers, guitarist James Hohenwarter, bassist Mike Foley and drummer Sean Rauchut.
+The band currently consists of guitarist Shane Lyons, bassist Mike Foley, drummer Sean Rauchut, and vocalist Skyler Conder.

 History

 The band members, all from Philadelphia or surrounding towns, had been a part of the 2009 music scene in one way or another, realizing this years later after they all met through different means.
 By 2012, they officially formed Varials.
 The original lineup consisted of vocalist Jared Pilieri, guitarists James Hohenwarter and Shane Lyons, bassist Mike Foley, and drummer Sean Rauchut.
 Pilieri was kicked out of the band in 2014, with the band releasing a statement distancing themselves from him, stating "(Pilieri) used his place in this band to manipulate others and we all sincerely apologize to anyone that was affected by his actions" He was replaced by Travis Tabron.
 Lyons left around 2017 and was replaced by former Capture the Crown guitarist Mitchell Rogers.

 Varial's first release was the single "Trapped", released on October 7, 2013.
 They released an EP, Recollection in 2014.
 In 2016 they released a split EP, Absolution with Wilmington, Delaware-based band Vicious Embrace.

 They signed with Fearless Records on July 6, 2017, and announced their debut album Pain Again, produced by Josh Schroeder, which was released on August 11.
 The lead single, "Anything to Numb" was released alongside a music video that day.
 The second single, "Pain Again" was released on July 28 with another music video.
 The song "E.D.A." had a music video released on August 10.
 The third single "Empire of Dirt"'s music video was released in May 2018.

 Early on in 2017, the band toured with For the Fallen Dreams and Deadships.
 In mid-2017, the band toured alongside Wage War, Gideon, Oceans Ate Alaska and Loathe.
 They also toured with Kublai Khan and I Am.
 In 2018, they toured in support of Emmure alongside Counterparts and King 810 on the Natural Born Killers tour.
 In late-2018, they opened for Counterparts and Being as an Ocean, alongside Have Mercy on the Private Room Tour.
 Varials also got to play on the Atlantic City date for the 25th anniversary of the Vans Warped Tour.
 They were able to play both days of the festival due to technical issues they had on the first day of playing.